rdegges/django-twilio/docs/source/views.rst

         # ...
     )

-Hook a twilio number up to that URL, and you'll hear a man say "Hello, world!" when called.
+Hook a Twilio number up to that URL, and you'll hear a man say "Hello, world!" when called.
 Nice!

 Changing the Voice (and Language)
 *********************************

-By default, twilio reads off all text in the English language in a man's voice.
+By default, Twilio reads off all text in the English language in a man's voice.
-By it's easy to change that.
+But it's easy to change that.
 In the example below, we'll say "goodbye" in Spanish, with a female voice::

     # urls.py
-    urlpatterns = patterns('',
+    urlpatterns = patterns(
+        '',
         # ...
         url(r'^goodbye/$', 'django_twilio.views.say', {
             'text': 'Adios!',